Russell Investments: Leadership

-George Russell served as chairperson until 2002.
+George Russell served as chairman until 2002.
 Craig Ueland was promoted from chief operating officer to president in 2003.
-He succeeded Mike Phillips, who also served as chairperson, as chief executive officer (CEO) in 2004.
+He succeeded Mike Phillips, who also served as chairman, as chief executive officer (CEO) in 2004.
 Ueland was CEO until 2008, when Northwestern Mutual's John Schlifske was named president and CEO.
 Andrew S. Doman began serving as CEO starting in early 2009, and he was succeeded by Len Brennan in 2011.
 Michelle Seitz became the company's first female CEO, and seventh overall, in September 2017.
-Four months later, she became the chairperson as well.
+Four months later, she became the chairman as well, serving in both roles until September of 2022.
+In February 2023, it was announced that Zach Buchwald, then head of BlackRock's institutional business, would join Russell as CEO.